Trump Rolls Out Guidelines For Phased Return To Work To States, Even As New York, Others Extend Restrictions

 - In phase two, non-essential work travel could resume, and schools, gyms, churches and large venues could reopen with social distancing in place.
 Elective surgeries would resume, according to the ABC News report.

 - In phase three, bars, gyms and large venues would reopen with relaxed social distancing and proper sanitation.
+Phase three would represent a return to "a new normal," Dr. Deborah Birx, the White House's coronavirus response coordinator, said at Thursday's press conference.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.